Chapter OneThe House Used Otherwise

 “I know,” she said.

 Of course she did.
 Then she let go.
-“Now go tell my father before I think better of your first answer.”
+“Now go tell your father before I think better of your first answer.”

 Only that.